nicholasadamou/carbon-sidebar-tabs/README.md

 # How To Use

-Please take a look at [App.js](src/App.js) fir for full example and documentation.
+Please take a look at [App.js](src/App.js) for a full example and documentation.

 To add new tabs add this item as a child to the `<SideNav>` component.